 Mr. Bishop and Mses.
-Seitz and Wilderotter serve as members of our audit committee.
-Ms. Wilderotter served as the chairperson of our audit committee until June 23, 2021, when Ms. Seitz was appointed as the chairperson.
+Seitz and Wilderotter serve as members of our audit committee, with Ms. Seitz serving as the chairperson.
 Our Board has determined that each member of our audit committee is an independent director under the corporate governance standards of the Nasdaq Listing Rules and the independence requirements of Rule 10A-3 under the Exchange Act.
-In addition, our Board has determined that each member of our audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K. In making this determination, our Board considered each of Mses.
-Seitz' and Wilderotter's formal education and the nature and scope of each of their professional experience, as further described in the section of this proxy statement titled "Information About Our Board of Directors," and, with respect to Ms. Wilderotter, her experience serving on public company audit committees.
+In addition, our Board has determined that under the applicable SEC and Nasdaq Listing Rules, each member of our audit committee is financially literate and that Ms. Seitz qualifies as an "audit committee financial expert."
+In making this determination, our Board considered Ms. Seitz's formal education and the nature and scope of her professional experience, as further described in the section of this proxy statement titled "Information About Our Board of Directors."
 This designation does not impose on such directors any duties, obligations, or liabilities that are greater than those generally imposed on members of our audit committee and our Board.
+In addition, Mr. Bishop and Ms. Wilderotter each qualify as an audit committee financial expert under the applicable SEC and Nasdaq Listing Rules.